John Carpenter: Commercial successes: 1980s

 Completing The Fog was an unusually difficult process for Carpenter.
 After viewing a rough cut of the film, he was dissatisfied with the result.
-For the only time in his filmmaking career, he had to devise a way to salvage a nearly finished film that did not meet his standards.
-In order to make the film more coherent and frightening, Carpenter filmed additional footage that included a number of new scenes.
+For the only time in his filmmaking career, Carpenter had to devise a way to salvage a nearly finished film that did not meet his standards.
+In order to make the film more coherent and frightening, Carpenter filmed additional footage that included new scenes.

 Despite production problems and mostly negative critical reception, The Fog was another commercial success for Carpenter.
 The film was made on a budget of $1,000,000, but it grossed over $21,000,000 in the United States alone.
 Carpenter has said that The Fog is not his favorite film, although he considers it a "minor horror classic".

 Carpenter immediately followed The Fog with the science-fiction adventure Escape from New York (1981).
-Featuring several actors that Carpenter had collaborated with (Kurt Russell, Donald Pleasence, Adrienne Barbeau, Tom Atkins, Charles Cyphers, and Frank Doubleday) or would collaborate with again (Harry Dean Stanton), as well as several notable actors (Lee Van Cleef and Ernest Borgnine), it became both commercially successful (grossing more than $25 million) and critically acclaimed (with an 85% on Rotten Tomatoes).
+Featuring several actors that Carpenter had collaborated with (Kurt Russell, Donald Pleasence, Adrienne Barbeau, Tom Atkins, Charles Cyphers, and Frank Doubleday) or would collaborate with again (Harry Dean Stanton), and other actors (Lee Van Cleef and Ernest Borgnine), it became both commercially successful (grossing more than $25 million) and critically acclaimed (with an 85% on Rotten Tomatoes).